-Take a glimpse into the market today, food and beverage retailers, along with other retailers, have noticed a significant shift in the consumer behaviours within the last couple of years.
+Take a glimpse into the market today, food and beverage retailers, along with other retailers, have noticed a significant shift in consumer behaviors within the last couple of years.
 Consumers are shifting purchases away from larger-format merchandisers toward smaller, more experience-orientated, localized markets.
-This trend necessitates cutting back assortments to products which drive the most value.
+This trend necessitates cutting back assortments to products that drive the most value.

 The adaptation to e-commerce has come at the right time.
 E-commerce accelerates the trend to small shops and assists managers, enabling it through moving high frequency, high bulk products online.